 - Design professionals

-You must mail your appeal application to the Fire Department within 30 days of the date on the violation notice.
+You must submit your appeal application within 30 days of the date on the violation notice.

-To request a variance without first getting a violation notice, mark “Permission Request” on the form.
+To request a variance without first getting a violation notice, select “Permission Request” on the form or online.

 If the violations have been referred to enforcement court, you must submit a letter of remand from the court.

 Online appeal submission

 You can submit an appeal online using eCLIPSE.

 Philadelphia Fire Department